TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 There must be a motherboard joke in there somewhere.
 Answers on a postcard!

-Any conditional statement will always have an expression that evaluates to `true` or `false` and on that basis the computer will decide whether to execute the code that follows.
-If it's true then the code will be processed; false, the code will be skipped, and you can provide some other code to run instead.
+Any conditional statement will always have an expression that evaluates to `true` or `false`.
+Based on this answer, the computer will decide whether or not to execute the code that follows.
+If it's true, then the code will be processed; if it's false, the code will be skipped, and you can provide some other code that will be run instead.
 There can even be several conditional statements on one line, but keep in mind that too many can make code look cluttered.

 You'll write a lot of conditional statements on your road to programmer stardom.
-Although they are simple at heart, they are a big source of bugs in your code when something isn't working as expected.
+Although they are fundamentally simple, they are a big source of bugs in your code when something isn't working as expected.
 Make sure you understand the logic behind the expression being evaluated so you can step through it if you need to.

 ## Learning Outcomes
 *Look through these now and then use them to test yourself after doing the assignment*